META name="description" content="Lightning management, grounding methods and procedures for communications sites and ham radio facilities.">

 At both ham and commercial radio sites, it is a common practice to see a coil of several turns of coax feedline coiled up near the bulkhead panel.
 The reasoning behind this is that doing so forms a choke balun that prevents the RF component of lightning from travelling along the feedline and into the shelter.
 There is merit to this argument, but the problem with this practice is that it is almost impossible to prevent the coil itself from inductively coupling to the magnetic field created by the lightning current travelling down the tower - with the result that a voltage is induced in the coil by the inductive coupling anyway.
 And that is a bad thing.
 A very bad thing - just what you are trying to prevent.

 So, what is the best way to get the coax from the tower into the shack?
 Ideally, the best way to run a coaxial cable to a tower-mounted antenna, is to run it through underground metallic conduit or a walker-duct from the bulkhead panel at the shelter or shack all the way to the tower, then come up out of the conduit at the tower foundation, immediately ground the shields to the tower base, and then run it up the inside of the tower to the antenna, where they are grounded to the tower again.
-In a lightning strike, nearly all the current is carried to ground by the tower and is dissipated in the ground system (assuming it is properly designed), and very little ends up being carried to the radio - only differential voltages, which are relatively small, and they are safely taken to ground by the gas discharge cells installed in the bulkhead panel (you did spring for those, didn't you?).
-The radios are saved and the single-minded DX enthusiast working that huge pileup on the DXpedition to Armpit Island isn't crispie-crittered right there in his chair.
+If you need to do it on the cheap, you can use plastic conduit, but you will need to run at least a number two bare copper cable inside the conduit to make the connections discussed above.
+In a lightning strike, nearly all the current is carried to ground by the tower and is dissipated in the ground system (assuming it is properly designed), and very little ends up being carried to the radio - only differential voltages, which are relatively small, and they are safely taken to ground by the gas discharge or breakover cells installed in the bulkhead panel (you did spring for those, didn't you?).
+Alpha-Delta makes bulkead-mountable cells that have a replaceable "pill" that can be changed if they have shorted because of a lightning strike - they're a good product and most ham radio dealers carry them in stock, though they're not cheap.
+Special versions are available for rotator cables.
+The radios are saved and the single-minded DX enthusiast working that huge pileup on the DXpedition to Armpit Island during the thunderstorm isn't going to get crispie-crittered right there in his chair.
 In an ideal world, that is how we would all do our cable and feeder runs out to the tower.
-In an ideal world.
+And stories of woe from hams whose radios have been fried would become a thing of the past.

 Dealing With Balanced Feeders